They say nurses are born, not made.

 Chances are, you’ve known since childhood that you wanted to be one.
 There’s an equally good chance that others around you have always said you’d be a good one because you are kind, caring, and always concerned about others.

 If you’re ready to get started on your life’s work, apply today and this two-year program will give you the theoretical knowledge and the skills you need to become a practical nurse.

-As a practical nurse, you’ll provide routine care under the supervision of a registered nurse (RN) or doctor to disabled, convalescent, injured or sick patients.
+As a practical nurse, you’ll provide routine care under the supervision of a registered nurse (RN) or a medical doctor (MD) to disabled, convalescent, injured or sick patients.
 You may work in a hospital, doctor’s office, or nursing home—you may even work in your patients’ homes.

 We mix time in the classroom with time in our clinical laboratory setting so you get a feel for what real practice is like.
 At the end of the program, you’ll complete 160 hours of practicum in a clinical site with a licensed practical nurse as your preceptor.
 This experience puts your skills into action and gives you important exposure to potential employers.

 Practical nurses must be licensed to work in Canada.
 Upon graduation, you’ll be ready to complete your Canadian Practical Nurse Registration Exam (CPNRE) to be eligible for initial licensure.

 |Start Date:||September (Charlottetown), January (Summerside)|

 |Location:||Prince of Wales Campus, Summerside Waterfront Campus|

 - Grade 12 or equivalent with credits at or above the general level